quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Responding to Connection Migration

 A server may receive a packet from a new client address at any time during the connection after the handshake is complete.
-If the packet is decryptable, the client may be either probing from a new address or migrating immediately, as described in {{initiating-migration}}.
+If the packet is authenticated, the client might be either probing from a new address or migrating immediately, as described in {{initiating-migration}}.

 #### Responding to a Client Probe